MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Get-MgDeviceManagementDeviceCompliancePolicyScheduledActionForRuleScheduledActionConfiguration.md

 ## SYNOPSIS
 The list of scheduled action configurations for this compliance policy.
 Compliance policy must have one and only one block scheduled action.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaBetaDeviceManagementDeviceCompliancePolicyScheduledActionForRuleScheduledActionConfiguration](/powershell/module/Microsoft.Graph.Beta.DeviceManagement/Get-MgBetaDeviceManagementDeviceCompliancePolicyScheduledActionForRuleScheduledActionConfiguration?view=graph-powershell-beta)

 ## SYNTAX